sbingler/schemeful-same-site/README.md

 A request to get the content specified by the `src` attribute is treated as any other subresource request and is affected the same ways.
 Once the iframe's content is loaded, it runs as cross-site or same-site depending the origin of the resulting document (this is typically the origin of the value of the `src` attribute).

-For example, the following request for the iframe's page will not be sent `SameSite=Lax` nor `SameSite=Strict` cookies (nor will its response be able to set those cookies) as it's cross-scheme.
+For example, the following request for the iframe's page will not send `SameSite=Lax` nor `SameSite=Strict` cookies (nor will its response be able to set those cookies) as it's cross-scheme.
 After the iframe's page is loaded, nothing on it is able to access those `SameSite` cookies because it's being run as cross-site.

 ```
 <html>